data-dot-all/dataall/pages/deploy/deploy_locally.md

 ### Create a `dkrcompose` externalId secret in the credentials account

-This option is especially suitable for those using an AWS account that already has data.all deployed.
-The only necessary step is to create a secret in AWS Secrets Manager called `dataall-externalId-dkrcompose` with the value of the secret `dataall-externalId-<envname>`.
+Go to AWS Secrets Manager in the account that you used in step 3 and create a secret called `dataall-externalId-dkrcompose`.
+You can give it any value.

 ![dockercompose](../img/docker_compose_secrets.png#zoom#shadow)